 You’ve started your very own LLC so you could build upon your dream of running a food truck business and being the king or queen of the city.
 Now what?
-Or maybe you’re thinking about starting a food truck business, but want a little guidance about what to consider.
+Or maybe you’re thinking about starting a food truck business but want a little guidance about what to consider.

-Below we’ve laid out 10 tips to help you become a successful food truck owner and local staple.
+Below we’ve laid out 10 tips to help you become a successful food truck owner and a local staple.

 To get people interested in your food truck business, you need to differentiate yourself.
 If you sell the same food items as everyone else, you’ll simply get lost in the lineup.
 You want to create items that are different from what everyone else is selling.